farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 pub struct PluginResolveHookParam {
   /// the source would like to resolve, for example, './index' pub source: String,
-  /// the start location to resolve `specifier`, being [None] if resolving a entry or resolving a hmr update. pub importer: Option<ModuleId>,
+  /// the start location to resolve `specifier`, being [None] if resolving an entry or resolving an HMR update. pub importer: Option<ModuleId>,
   /// for example, [ResolveKind::Import] for static import (`import a from './a'`) pub kind: ResolveKind,